 There are many cities in Egypt but only the city of Aswan can reflect the great heritage and pure Egyptian culture.
-It attacked as the southern frontlines of the country during ancient times and home to the Nubian culture in Egypt.
+It acted as the southern frontlines of the country during ancient times and home to the Nubian culture in Egypt.
 Aswan has always played a role in the history of Egypt since the date of its creation as it was the main provider to precious building material like limestone, quartzite, and Granite due to her rich habitat.
-Considered by many to one of the most beautiful and important cities in the world because of the various monuments located in her arms that reflects a great deal about pre-historical ancient times.
-The city is of UNESCO Creative Cities Network in the category of folk art and Craft.
+Considered by many to be one of the most beautiful and important cities in the world because of the various monuments located in her arms that reflects a great deal about pre-historical ancient times.
+The city is on the UNESCO Creative Cities Network in the category of folk art and Craft.

 Aswan has located in Upper Egypt 220 km (137 mi) south of Luxor and 890 km (553 mi) south of Cairo on the foot of the Nile valley.
 The climate of the city is hot all year long.
 It is the third biggest city in Cairo and the biggest in Upper Egypt.
 The city geographical nature has changed in certain locations because of the construction of Aswan High Dam which led to the near flooding & destruction of many majestic temples like Abu Simbel and Philae Temple in the 60s but thanks to the UNESCO the temples were saved and transported to a new location in one of the hardest challenges rescue mission in modern architecture history.
 Even till our current day, the city is miraculously able to attract people’s attention.

 Climate of Aswan

 Aswan climate is one of the driest, hottest, and sunniest cities on earth and is usually very humid with an average temperature in the summer from the months of May to September up to 40 C (104 F) while in the winter months from October to march up to is 23 C (73.4 F).